aliev/aliev.github.io/_posts/2015-08-16-how-to-adjust-the-comfortable-environment-of-development-on-python-and-not-only.md

 vim +PlugInstall # Install all plugins
 {% endhighlight %}

-This set of commands will install a basic list of extensions and Vundle - simple package manager.
+This set of commands will install a basic list of extensions by using vim-plug - simple package manager.

 Do not forget upgrade your vim to 7.4 version